django-functest/django-functest/README.rst

 Contributing and tests
 ----------------------

-See CONTRIBUTING.rst for information about running the test suite and contributing to django-functest.
+See `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ for information about running the test suite and contributing to django-functest.